-J. L. Drewniak et al., "Investigation of Fundamental Mechanisms of Common-Mode Radiation from Printed Circuit Boards with Attached Cables," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 1994, Institute of Electrical and Electronics Engineers (IEEE), Jan 1994.
+J. L. Drewniak et al., "Investigation of Fundamental Mechanisms of Common-Mode Radiation from Printed Circuit Boards with Attached Cables," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1994, Chicago, IL), pp. 110-115, Institute of Electrical and Electronics Engineers (IEEE), Aug 1994.

 Electrical and Computer Engineering